The Return of ‘Last Man Standing’ and the Collapse of Social Justice Pandering

 Odds are that when it returns in the fall, it will no-doubt continue to be a great alternative to the left-wing fare that invades our airwaves nowadays.

-Speaking of left-wing fare, what happened to shows like the CBS sitcom Superior Donuts, the Fox dramedy Brooklyn Nine-Nine, the two ABC dramas Quantico and Designated Survivor, and the Catholic-bashing NBC teen series Rise?
+All the while, it’s worth asking what happened to shows like the CBS sitcom Superior Donuts, the Fox dramedy Brooklyn Nine-Nine, the two ABC dramas Quantico and Designated Survivor, and the Catholic-bashing NBC teen series Rise?
 They all ended up getting cancelled due to low ratings (although Brooklyn Nine-Nine ended up with NBC).

 The truth is most of the people who make these shows don’t get it.
 They have no knowledge of what the average American can relate to, and have disdain – even contempt – for what they do know.
 In the case of Last Man Standing, they don’t like outdoorsmen or intact, nuclear families.
 They lecture about pet issues such as gun control and abortion, and want to force the rest of the country to accept these things.